yuwaniyash/Airbnb-DataScience-Project/README.md

 - Single snapshot in time (scraped 23 May 2026) — no historical change tracking
 - ~47.6% of listings show zero estimated occupancy in the trailing 365 days

-Full details in the project report (`Expernetic_Task.pdf`), Sections 3.3 and 13.

 ---

-## 🔭 Future Improvements

-- Remaining NLP tasks: topic modeling, NER, review-quality classification, language pattern analysis
-- Multi-canton/multi-city comparison (pipeline is already config-driven per city)
-- Scheduled ingestion (Airflow) for near-real-time dashboard refresh
-- Predictive pricing/demand-forecasting model on top of the existing star schema

----

 ## 🤖 AI Usage Disclosure

 This project made use of Claude (Anthropic) and ChatGPT as technical assistants during development — for pipeline debugging, statistical methodology guidance, sentiment model selection, and report review.
-Full disclosure, including key prompts and where AI assistance was deliberately *not* used, is in Section 15 of the report.
+Full disclosure, including key prompts and where AI assistance was deliberately *not* used.

 ---